Mountain Bike Touring – The MTB Set-Ups for Bikepacking & Cycle Camping

 Can you use a mountain bike for touring?

-Hardtail and rigid fork MTB can be converted for long-distance touring.
-Full suspension of MTB should be avoided.
+Hardtail and rigid-fork MTBs can be converted for long-distance touring.
+Full-suspension MTBs should be avoided.

-If supplied with durable parts, mountain bikes are good enough for long distances.
-Avoid performance oriented components and stick to reliable stuff.
+If equipped with durable parts, mountain bikes are good enough for long-distance riding.
+Avoid performance-oriented components and stick to reliable stuff.

 How do you turn a mountain bike into a touring bike?

 By mounting stronger wheels, comfortable handlebars and saddle, and high-quality tires.
-Eventually replace hydraulic brakes with mechanic brakes.
+Eventually, replace hydraulic brakes with mechanical brakes.

 What is the difference between a mountain bike and a touring bike?

 Touring bikes are meant to carry loads and handle all kinds of terrains.
-Mountain bikes are meant for off-road use, and usually not to carry gear.
+Mountain bikes are meant for off-road use and are usually not designed to carry gear.

 Can you use a mountain bike for bikepacking?